MicrosoftDocs/sdk-api/sdk-api-src/content/clusapi/nf-clusapi-createclusternameaccount.md

 ## -description

-Creates a <a href="https://msdn.microsoft.com/7b5b9d3f-98ab-419b-936e-26e9e5fc022d">cluster name</a> resource and then uses it add a cluster to a domain, even if the machines that host the cluster aren't members of the domain.
-   The <b>PCLUSAPI_CREATE_CLUSTER_NAME_ACCOUNT</b> type defines a pointer to this function.
+Creates a <a href="https://msdn.microsoft.com/7b5b9d3f-98ab-419b-936e-26e9e5fc022d">cluster name</a> resource and then uses it add a cluster to a domain, even if the machines that host the cluster aren't members of the domain.The <b>PCLUSAPI_CREATE_CLUSTER_NAME_ACCOUNT</b> type defines a pointer to this function.

 ## -parameters